Treat yourself to this colorful and delicious Banh Mi Bowl with Vietnamese Peanut Sauce! It’s a fun twist on the classic Banh Mi Sandwich.

 Although it can be a somewhat tricky cuisine for vegetarians (fish sauce, etc.), I absolutely love Vietnamese food.
 The complex balance of sweet, salty, spicy, bitter, and sour flavors is seriously crave worthy.

-This Bahn Mi Bowl with Vietnamese Peanut Sauce is the delicious result!
+This Banh Mi Bowl with Vietnamese Peanut Sauce is the delicious result!

 One of my goals this year is to learn a new cooking techniques.
 I’ve taken Craftsy classes before (check out how I learned to make cake pops), and I really enjoyed them.
 This time, I signed up for the Mastering Modern Sauces class, and it was awesome!